 Busch Gardens® Williamsburg is committed to providing all guests with a safe and enjoyable experience.
-Below you will find an overview of services and facilities available for guests with disabilities who are visiting Busch Gardens.
+Below you will find an overview of services and facilities available for guests with disabilities who are visiting our park.
 Please refer to our Accessibility Guide and our Park FAQs to help plan your visit.
 For your convenience, you may also download and complete the Ride Accessibility Questionnaire before your arrival.
 Please bring your completed questionnaire to Guest Services, which is situated just past the turnstiles on the right-hand side, and they will provide a list of rides and attractions personalized just for you.

-Our Stroller Rental is conveniently located near the main entrance of the park for any guests that would like or need the ease of mobility.
-Whether you’re renting a double stroller for the kids or an electric scooter to explore the park, you won’t need to walk far in order to pick up your rental.
-This shop is located beyond the Main Gate ticket booths on the left-hand side, for any guests that would like or need the ease of mobility.
+Our Stroller Rental is conveniently located near the main entrance of the park, just beyond the Main Gate ticket booths on the left-hand side, for any guests that would like or need the ease of mobility.
 Electronic scooters, strollers, and wheelchairs are rented on a first-come, first-serve basis and must be reserved at least 1 day in advance of the planned visit.
 Guests are also welcome to use their own and may join any admissions line to enter the park.

 Busch Gardens team members can offer assistance steadying a guest when transferring to or from a wheelchair; however, they may not lift or assist in lifting anyone.
 All guests must be able to board a ride themselves or with help from a member of their party.

 American Sign Language Interpretation can be provided at live shows with a minimum of one week’s notice.
-Call (757) 253-3201 for reservations.
 Every effort will be made to provide interpreting services with less than one week’s notice, depending on the availability of the interpreter.
 Guests requesting this free service will be contacted prior to their visit.
 Call (757) 253-3201 for reservations or send an email with "ASL Interpreter Request" in the subject line to BGW.GuestRelations@buschgardens.com.